aksommerville/too-heavy/README.md

 - - - [ ] Keep score.
 - - [ ] Tutorial 3: Admin
 - - [ ] Victory cutscene.
-- - [x] Itch shows a thick gray margin at the bottom of the framebuffer, about 16 fb pixels.
 - By 7 January -- game jam submission
 - - [ ] Guess gamepad mapping for unknown devices.
-- - [x] Persist gamepad and keyboard mapping.
-- - [x] UI to edit mappings.
 - - [ ] Toggle fullscreen.
 - Stretch goals, or after submission
 - - [ ] Touch input.